aurimas13/Communication-of-Services/README.md

 Before running events on Docker, you will need to make a bit of changes in `.env` file:
-- Refer to [Configuration](#configuration) for instructions to change **ENDPOINT** (particularly) and other fields on `.env` files if you don't want to use default VARIABLES on which the below Docker commands are written for running Docker.
+- Refer to [Configuration](#configuration) for instructions to change **ENDPOINT** (particularly) and other fields on `.env` files if you don't want to use default environment variables on which the below Docker commands are written for running Docker.

 After the ENDPOINT is set, the rest of the variables are default, the package is set at your directory and